kjarm32/portfolio/README.md

   📄 <a href="assets/BWB%20Executive%20Summary.pdf"><strong>Open the executive summary (PDF)</strong></a>
 </p>

-A blended-wing-body can reduce drag by generating lift with more of the airframe (not just the wings), which is why it’s a recurring concept in efficiency-focused aircraft design.
-In this study, I used steady-state CFD in SOLIDWORKS Flow Simulation 2024 to estimate lift/drag coefficients across angle-of-attack and to produce clean, comparable flow/pressure visualizations—while backing the results with basic verification (convergence, domain, and mesh sensitivity checks).
+A blended-wing-body aircraft can reduce drag by generating lift with more of the airframe, not just the wings, which is why it’s a recurring concept in efficiency-focused aircraft design.
+In this study, I used steady-state CFD in SOLIDWORKS Flow Simulation 2024 to estimate lift/drag coefficients across angle-of-attack and to produce clean, comparable flow/pressure visualizations while backing the results with basic verification (convergence, domain, and mesh sensitivity checks).

 **Highlights**
 - AoA sweep: −2°, 0°, 2°, 4°, 6°, 8° at V∞ ≈ 40 mph